 - He shows kids how to break into a car.

 - “I’ll kill a snitch.
 I’m not saying I have, and I’m not saying I haven’t.
 Whatever, you kids don’t know s—.”

 I gotta say, these child actors do one hell of a job selling the whole thing.
 At first, it’s hard to believe those aren’t real footballs.
 Credit to the production crew for inputting the sound effects to make the nerf footballs sound like 20-pound sandbags.

-Manning Nearly Backed Out Until a Mom Convinced Him
+Manning Nearly Backed Out Until Child’s Mom Convinced Him

 What’s wild is this hilarious idea almost never came to fruition.